 Read your small print carefully to see what type of coverage you have regarding uninsured drivers.
 The cheaper plans often don’t give you any financial protection.

 Typically, when you’re involved in an accident that isn’t your fault, the other company pays out.
 If you’re hit by an uninsured driver, you don’t have another company to deal with.
 That’s why some states require that you carry uninsured driver coverage, but you might want to have it no matter where you live.
 You don’t want to incur the expense of what happens when you don’t have it.
+Collision coverage and car insurance costs vary from policy to policy, so make sure you know what you’ve signed up for.

 8. Your Driving Record Makes a Difference